npg70/galbreath-old/galbraith-john-1809.md

 > respectively

 - The two "Archibald Galbreath" are the same person.
 He married twice, first to Margaret Langwill, then to Jean Corbet.
-- Using this correction, the grand-father is William Dunlop
+- Using this correction, the grand-father is William Galbreath who married Margaret Dunlop